jackzbazuka/a-star-visualization/README.md

 - End point: on line 66 of `Astar_pathfinding.pde`

-**Note: The start and end points should remain inside the grid size, else the program will crash**
+**Note: The start and end points should remain within the grid, else the program will crash**

 ### Anomalies